liudasbar/Authentity/README.md

 ## Security

-Authentity uses Apple's Face ID / Touch ID so only people who have access to this device could reach his 2FA/MFA authentication codes.
+Authentity uses Apple's Face ID / Touch ID so only users who have access to their device could reach his 2FA/MFA authentication codes.

 Authentity does not use any passcode to access 2FA/MFA authentication codes.